PaulWozny/fixed_point/README.md

 #### QuickStart guide
 Go to *tutorial_[yourOS].md* and follow the instruction to install MyHDL on your computer.
+In order to install fixed_point module you have to navigate to its direcory and run following command:
+> sudo python3 setup.py install
 ---
-In order to install fixed_point module you have to navigate to its direcory and run following command:
-> sudo python2.7 setup.py install

-current state of work:
+Current state of work:
-- fixed_numbers module is written for py2.7 ?? __Works fine for me using 3.6 - AP__
-- myhdl is written for py3.6
-- 2to3 tool doesn't provide ready-to-use code
+Eggs are compiled, woring on ToDo's left by previous contributor.
 ---

 ### Problems, Progress & Notes